stoeps13/connections-doc/source/admin/install/t_install_cluster.md

     2. Select the nodes and click **Full Resynchronize**.

+    !!! note
-    **Note:** Wait until the DM copies all the application EAR files to the installedApps directory on each of the nodes.
+    Wait until the DM copies all the application EAR files to the installedApps directory on each of the nodes.
 This process can take up to 30 minutes.

     To verify that the DM has distributed the application EAR files to the nodes, check the SystemOut.logfile of each node agent.
 The default path to the SystemOut.logfile on a node is [profile\_root](../plan/i_ovr_r_directory_conventions.md)/logs/nodeagent.